frankastin24/fuseMVC/README.md

 Controllers are located in the `/controllers` directory.
 They are implemented as static classes containing methods that handle route requests.

+### The request object

+Where ever a controller method is called from a route the '$request' object is passed as the first parameter.

+The request object contains all of the GET and POST variables, and the dynamic route vairables, all accessible by their key.

 ---

 ## Models